RiccardoDAndrea/web-scraping-python/Strucuture_docs.md

 It typically includes files generated during the development process or sensitive information that shouldn't be shared publicly, ensuring a cleaner repository.

         Example:

-            - api codes, financial numbers, passwords, names (anything were you think that should be a seceret)
+            - venv, api codes, financial numbers, passwords,names (anything were you think that should be a seceret)

 ## README.md